Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 -

-When visibility grows faster than system alignment, pressure builds.
+When visibility grows faster than alignment, pressure accumulates beneath the surface.

 What Recognition Protects — and What It Does Not